dscripka/openWakeWord/README.md

 # Updates

+**2023/11/09**
+- Added example scripts under `examples/web` that demonstrate streaming audio from a web application into openWakeWord.

 **2023/10/11**
 - Significant improvements to the process of [training new models](#training-new-models), including an example Google Colab notebook demonstrating how to train a basic wake word model in <1 hour.